A plate of smoked meatloaf slices drizzled with bbq sauce and a serving of coleslaw on the side.

 • Ground pork – Make sure it’s unseasoned and not sausage pork.

-• Eggs – If you don’t want to use eggs, add little more breadcrumb and a little bit of water/dairy free milk.
+• Eggs – If you don’t want to use eggs, add little more breadcrumb and about 2 – 3 tablespoons dairy free milk or water.

 • Barbecue sauce – Use your favorite BBQ sauce or make your own.